Thousands Of Sheep Drown As Sudan Ship Sinks - UrduPoint

 Thousands Of Sheep Drown As Sudan Ship Sinks

-Khartoum, (UrduPoint / Pakistan Point News - 12th Jun, 2022 ) :An overladen ship crammed with thousands of sheep sank Sunday in Sudan's Red Sea port of Suakin drowning the animals on board but with all crew surviving, port officials said.
+Khartoum, Sudan, (UrduPoint / Pakistan Point News - 13th Jun, 2022 ) :An overladen ship crammed with thousands of sheep sank Sunday in Sudan's Red Sea port of Suakin drowning most animals on board but with all crew surviving, officials said.

 The livestock vessel was exporting the animals from Sudan to Saudi Arabia when it sank after several thousand more animals were loaded on board than it was meant to carry.